freeipa/freeipa-healthcheck/README.md

 A Result is required for every test done so that one can know that the check was executed.

+The runtime duration of each check will be calculated.
+The mechanism differs depending on complexity.

+If a check can only return a single Result then use the decorator
+@duration.

+        @registry
+        class MyPlugin(Plugin):
+            @duration
+            def check(self):
+                return Result(self, constants.SUCCESS)

+If a check can return multiple values then you will need to set the start time when execution of an individual piece begins and pass that start time into the Result creation so that each part of the check represents its own duration.
+This could be useful to determine why a check is failing or which part is taking a long time to execute.

+        from datetime import datetime

+        @registry
+        class MyPlugin(Plugin):
+            def check(self):
+                results = Results()
+                for i in range(0,2):
+                    start = datetime.utcnow()
+                    results.add(Result(self, constants.SUCCESS, start = start))

+                return results

 # Registering a source

 The list of sources is stored in setup.py in the top-level of the tree.